 My experiences as an avid business and leisure traveler had taught us so much about hosting.
 I learned from the guests point of view that communication was important between the host and myself, I learned what amenities were important, what types of homes were desirable and unfortunately some not so good experiences taught me what not to do as well.

 Turns out we had a knack for it!
 Guests started coming and leaving great reviews and I absolutely loved connecting with new people to help them discover the real Nashville.
-I loved it so much that eventually, we bought a small studio, The Nest… and then 2 more, The Nook and The Hangout… and then most recently a home in a neighboring town called Leiper’s Fork, Lyric.
+I loved it so much that eventually, we bought a small studio, The Nest… and then 2 more, Lonestar and Vibe… and then most recently a home in a neighboring town called Leiper’s Fork, Lyric.
 Today, we own 5 traditional short term rentals and one extended stay rental (for stays of 30-90 days).

 I have since left my role in media and am a full-time hostess, help other short term rental owners through my company, The Hospitality Creator on the side and volunteer as the President of our Nashville short term rental association, NASTRA.
 June came along in 2018 and joins me on my rounds to the homes most days.
 Her official role at Southbound Stays is as our CCO, Chief Cuddle Officer.